-Some of the thoughts that go through our minds are brutal.
-If we start to self-identify with every thought that crosses our mind, life can get pretty depressing.
+Some of the thoughts that go through my mind can be brutal.
 Cognitive Behavioral Therapists believe that we think and give weight to determines how we feel and act in life.
-To help you challenge the "scaries" aka unhelpful thoughts ask yourself some of the below questions
+To help challenge unhelpful thoughts I like to ask myself these four questions

 Many people think that without that self criticizing-voice in their minds that they will turn into a blob on their couch with a tub of ice cream in one hand and the remote in the other never to be seen at work again.
 But the truth is that we are far more motivated by compassion than criticism.

 Charles Durhigg discusses in his book, The Power of Habit, a 3 step protocol for creating habit loops in your daily life.